-My sixth stadium of 2015 was on Monday 6th April at Parsonage Field in Farleigh, Surrey.
+My sixth new ground of 2015 was on Monday 6th April at Parsonage Field in Farleigh, Surrey.
 The match was Farleigh Rovers vs. AFC Croydon Athletic in the Combined Counties League Division One.

 Parsonage Field is in a leafy, residential area on the edge of Warmlingham.
 The ground is around 3 miles east of the closest railway stations at Whyteleafe, Whyteleafe South and Upper Warlingham.
 The venue became home to the club in 1959.

 The southern side of the ground contains the car park, a clubhouse and the dugouts.
 The clubhouse building has an overhanging roof providing a covered spectator area which includes a couple of wooden benches.
 To the right of this there is an open area which extends towards the pitch and this contains several additional picnic benches.